-More than two dozen Massachusetts Historical Society Research Department seminars have been scheduled for 2017-2018, offered in five series: the Boston Environmental History Seminar, the Boston Area Early American History Seminar, the Modern American Society & Culture Seminar, the New England Biography Seminar, and the Boston Seminar on the History of Women, Gender, & Sexuality, presented in conjunction with the Schlesinger Library of the Radcliffe Institute for Advanced Study.
+More than two dozen Massachusetts Historical Society Research Department seminars have been scheduled for 2017-2018, offered in five series: the Boston Area Early American History Seminar, the Boston Environmental History Seminar, the Modern American Society & Culture Seminar, the New England Biography Seminar, and the Boston Seminar on the History of Women, Gender, & Sexuality, presented in conjunction with the Schlesinger Library of the Radcliffe Institute for Advanced Study.

-Most programs will be held at the MHS, 1154 Boylston Street in Boston, and consider a pre-circulated paper.
-Discussion is followed by a light supper.
-The programs are free and open to the public, but those who subscribe to a series receive advance access to the papers that will be discussed.
-Visit http://www.masshist.org/research/seminars for more information, and follow our activities on Twitter @MHS_Research.
+Most programs will be held at the MHS, 1154 Boylston Street in Boston and will consider a pre-circulated paper.
+The programs are free of charge and open to all, but those who subscribe to a series receive online advance access to the papers that will be discussed.
+Learn more about the five series and how to RSVP on our website, and follow our activities on Twitter @MHS_Research.